-PHILOSOPHY AND PURPOSE OF THE FARM PROGRAM
+PHILOSOPHY & PURPOSE OF THE FARM PROGRAM

-The farm provides an opportunity for students to obtain hands-on experience working on a functioning small-scale, sustainable farm; it is a resource that supplements and enhances curriculum and meals (by providing the school kitchen with the highest quality meats, eggs, and produce).
+The Heritage Farm provides an opportunity for students to obtain hands-on experience working on a functioning small-scale, sustainable farm; it is a resource that supplements and enhances curriculum and meals (by providing the school kitchen with the highest quality meats, eggs, and produce).
 It offers quality farm products to the wider local community, and it preserves and/or improves the historic HCS farm property.

 The experiences students gain through working on a farm focused on sustainable agriculture are numerous and rich.